Joe Musgrove: Houston Astros (2012–2017)

-After beginning 2016 with Corpus Christi, Musgrove was promoted to the Triple A Fresno Grizzlies on May 13, 2016.
+After beginning 2016 with Corpus Christi, Musgrove was promoted to the Triple–A Fresno Grizzlies on May 13, 2016.
 After a strong start to his time in Fresno, recording a 2.00 ERA with 19 strikeouts by mid-July, Musgrove was selected as the starting pitcher for the United States Team at the 2016 All-Star Futures Game.
-He retired all three World Team batters he faced in only 11 pitches.
+He retired all three World Team batters he faced on only 11 pitches.
 Musgrove went 5–3 for the season in Fresno, with a 3.81 ERA and 57 strikeouts in 59 innings.